geoadmin/doc-guidelines/TERRAFORM.md

 ### Module Guidelines

-- :warning: ALWAYS changes resources using terraform (no manual changes via UI, e.g. AWS web console) :warning:
+- :warning: ALWAYS change resources using terraform (no manual changes via UI, e.g. AWS web console) :warning:
 - :warning: NEVER EVER apply changes before opening a Pull Request :warning:
 - `master` branch SHOULD reflect the current infrastructure state, which means PR that are applied should be merged as soon as they have been reviewed.
 DON'T keep applied PR open for more that a few days.
 - Keep track of applied changes in the PR using the checkbox